emmahobday/project-4/README.md

 }
 ```

 When this page loads, the front-end makes a request to the API.
 I built this component using React hooks.
 Because the data is paginated, I decided to make a separate API request for each category, rather than requesting all recipes, because otherwise we wouldn't be guaranteed to receive data for each category - plus, it seemed like a needless quantity of data to send over.
+I added an extra item to each array - a 'cross' image with the name 'see more', which was added to the end of each array - this had the id `section/${protein}`, so that rather than navigating to a recipe on click, as the recipe cards do, this would navigate to a page displaying more recipies in this category.

 Originally, I achieved the desired effect only by writing out a separate API request for each category.
 My first attempt at refactoring this was to create an array of main proteins, and loop through this array, making API GET requests.
 However, this didn't work, because of asynch issues, so I needed to use promises to ensure I didn't throw errors.
-My solution was:
+Getting this to work was a little fiddly.
+My solution was to use`Promise.all()` to set the returned data in state only once all the data had been returned.

 ```
   const proteins = ['chicken', 'salmon', 'pasta', 'beef', 'prawn', 'lamb', 'cheese', 'tuna', 'tofu', 'salad', 'scallop', 'pork', 'egg', 'potato', 'rice', 'mussels', 'beans', 'cod', 'crab', 'falafel']